top of page

 Current Projects

-How is climate and other stressors affecting water allocation in complex river basins?
+How is changing climate and other stressors affecting agricultural water users in the Colorado River Basin?

 bottom of page